regentmarkets/outline-client/docs/apple-development.md

 To run the project in XCode:

-* open `platforms/osx/Outline.xcodeproj`
+* Open `platforms/osx/BinaryVPN.xcodeproj`
 * Make sure you are logged into your Apple Developer account.
 Go to Preferences → Accounts, make sure your account is set.
-* Click "Outline" in the left navigation bar:
+* Click "BinaryVPN" in the left navigation bar:
-  * Under "Signing" select "Jigsaw Operations LLC"
+  * Under "Signing" select "Binary Investments (Europe) Ltd"
   * Click Register Device - needed the first time running the app on a new device.
 * Hit Cmd+R to run

-The main entry point for Apple specific code is `Outline/Plugins/OutlinePlugin.swift`
+The main entry point for Apple specific code is `BinaryVPN/Plugins/OutlinePlugin.swift`

 ## To debug the VpnExtension process

 * VpnExtension runs in a separate process and its output is not logged to the Xcode console.
-To view its log statements, open the Console.app and filter messages that contain "Outline" or “VpnExtension”.
+To view its log statements, open the Console.app and filter messages that contain "BinaryVPN" or “VpnExtension”.
 * In XCode, click top Debug menu → Attach to Process → VpnExtension
   * This can only be done once the VPN Extension is running (after you are connected).
   * [Detailed instructions](https://developer.apple.com/library/content/documentation/General/Conceptual/ExtensibilityPG/ExtensionCreation.html#//apple_ref/doc/uid/TP40014214-CH5-SW8).